 - a.
-Are you working with local experts (cycling instructors and other experienced cyclists), bike clubs and cycling advocacy organizations to promote cycling and especially teach best practices and improve the cycling environment? - b.
+Are you working with local experts (cycling instructors and other experienced cyclists), bike clubs and cycling advocacy organizations to promote cycling, teach best practices and improve the cycling environment?
+Seminar planned as described above.
+The Golden Wheels Bike Club is involved. - b.
 Do you promote bike month and bike to work day?
 How?
+Do you sponsor one or more bike tours or #5 Points community rides each year?
+We have bike to work articles in city newsletter.
+Mayor & Council appeared in newspaper article riding to work.
+Our first community ride is in Sept.
+Two more rides planned next year.

-Do you sponsor one or more bike tours or community rides each year? - c.
-Do you encourage and provide information so businesses have worksite bicycle accommodation programs that provide secure bicycle parking, shower facilities, and "guaranteed ride home"?
+c.
+Do you encourage and provide information so businesses have worksite bicycle accommodation Total 6/6 programs that provide secure bicycle parking, shower facilities, and "guaranteed ride home"?
+We developed a packet.
+Will begin send out next month.